JasonGiedymin/sd-webui/readme.md

 ## StableDiffusion For AMD

 - Compatible with AMD (verified on a 6900xt + rocM)
-- Reasonably fast, 2 seconds for a 512x512
+- Reasonably fast, with Euler a, 20 steps, 512x512 you can see `9.xx it/s`
 - Uses docker bind mounts for fast startup time
 - Comes with a unique script download models (it's very POC)